-When they finally arrived in Germany, they were improved to hunt wild boars which in those times were dangerous, due to the bravery, smartness, and size the German Nobility soon had the Great Danes as personal bodyguards.
+When they finally arrived in Germany, they were improved to hunt wild boars which in those times were very dangerous.
+Due to their bravery, smartness, and size the German Nobility soon had the Great Danes as personal bodyguards.

 Great Dane’s ability to be loyal, noble, caring, smart, loving and protective was the reason why the nobles loved them so much.
 (Here are some other Best Guard Dog Breeds.
 If you are interested)

 The Great Dane can be a great jogging or hiking companion.
-However, BEWARE: You MUST wait until they are after two years old, to avoid joint Damage while he is still growing.
+However, be aware: You MUST wait until they are after two years old, to avoid joint damage while he is still growing.

 The Weiler Dane